eschwartz/eschwartz.github.io/_posts/2024-02-13-otel-intro.md

 To be fair, this was a somewhat effective and certainly inexpensive strategy while the system was still limited to internal use.
 But as we began onboarding paying customers, the business started to recognize the downsides of the approach.

 We had little [observability](https://www.honeycomb.io/blog/what-is-observability-key-components-best-practices) into our system.
-That is to say, no one really knew how well production was performing, how often it failed, what types of errors our customers were seeing, or how code changes were effecting the system.
+That is to say, no one really knew how well production was performing, how often it failed, what types of errors our customers were seeing, or how code changes were affecting the system.

 Addressing this challenge became a priority for my team.
 Having recently finished a terrific [book on observability engineering](https://info.honeycomb.io/observability-engineering-oreilly-book-2022), I came to believe that OpenTelemetry and related observability practices could give our engineering teams much better insight into our production systems.
 I was excited to give [OpenTelemetry](https://opentelemetry.io/) some hands-on consideration.